A Local’s Guide to Visiting Lecce, Italy

 April, especially after Easter, is when the days are longer and it starts warming up.
 I love Lecce in April!
 There are a lot of flowers and the grass is a gorgeous bright green!

-May and June can be already quite hot (up to 100F) and besides the huge tour groups that start arriving everywhere, the atmosphere is still pleasant.
+May and June can be already quite hot (though not usually unpleasantly so) and besides the huge tour groups that start arriving everywhere, the atmosphere is still pleasant.
 This is a good time to come if you want to go to the beach, but without the peak summer crowds.

 I would try to avoid July and August because of the intense heat and serious overcrowding everywhere.
 If your only chance to come is in summer, that’s alright though!
 Just remember that the first two weeks of August (around the Italian holiday period of Ferragosto) is when almost all of Italy is on vacation, so you’ll be dealing with both domestic and international crowds.